bablokb/circuitpython-vameter/doc/udplogger.md

     secrets = {
       'ssid' :        'ssid-of-accesss-point',
       'password' :    'PSK-2 shared key',
-      'transport':    'UDP or TCP',
       'retry':        number-of-retries,
       'remote_ip':    'IP of remote host receiving the logs', 'remote_port' : port-number
     }

-UDP works even if no remote host is listening and is a bit faster.